kristinbranson/FlyDiscoAnalysis/goldblum/README.md

 Janelia cluster using analysis settings determined by the contents of the `metadata.xml` folder.

+Whether a folder is considered an experiment folder is decided by a point system.
+Each of the following is worth a point:

+1. If the folder contains a file named `movie.ufmf` or `movie.avi` (case-insensitive).
+2. If the folder contains a file named `metadata.xml` (case-insensitive).
+3. If the folder contains a file names `ABORTED` (case-sensitive).

+If a folder scores two points or more, it is considered an experiment folder.

 Goldblum is part of the FlyDiscoAnalysis project, the source code for which lives at
 ```